jazzband/pathlib2/docs/index.rst

-Manipulating filesystem paths as string objects can quickly become cumbersome: multiple calls to ``os.path.join`` or ``os.path.dirname``, etc.  This module offers a set of path objects featuring all the common operations on path in an easy, object-oriented way.
+Manipulating filesystem paths as string objects can quickly become cumbersome: multiple calls to ``os.path.join`` or ``os.path.dirname``, etc.  This module offers a set of classes featuring all the common operations on paths in an easy, object-oriented way.

 This module requires Python 3.2 or later.
 If using it with Python 3.3, you also have access to optional ``openat``-based filesystem operations.